 Kern-Tulare, a CVP contractor outside of the SWP place of use, has stored CVP water in the West Kern and Rosedale Groundwater Banks.
 Both Banks are member units of Kern County WA within the SWP place of use.
 Westlands, a CVP contractor, has acquired 3,000 af of CVP Friant water and/or pre-1914 Kings River water from Fresno Irrigation District (Fresno ID), but this water cannot be directly conveyed to Westlands.
-To facilitate this transfer and the return of banked water, a two-way exchange is proposed.
-Fresno ID will make its pre-1914 Kings River water available for transfer through groundwater substitution.
+To facilitate this transfer and the return of banked water, a three-way exchange is proposed.
+Fresno ID will make its pre-1914 Kings River water available for transfer through recovery of banked surface water.